-France enjoys solid institutions of governance - the most stable, consensual and efficient period over the past 200 years, marked only occasionally by dubious constitutional experiments.
+France enjoys solid institutions of governance, and is enjoying its most stable, consensual and efficient period over the past 200 years.
 Yet, the country has struggled to effectively address the challenges associated with Europeanization and globalization.
-The institutional system has been weakened by the rise of populist parties: primarily the National Front but also the radical left led by Mélenchon, which advocates a strange mixture of statist economic proposals and libertarian political choices.
-Both populist manifestations express a deep distrust between segments of the population and the political class.
-In the wake of President Trump's election in the United States and of the Brexit referendum in the United Kingdom, there were fears that Marine Le Pen might be the winner of a polarized presidential election in France, which has raised serious doubts about the country's capacity for systemic reforms.
+The helplessness of the previous conservative and socialist governments faced with the deep economic crisis has contributed to the rise of radical populist parties on the left (Mélenchon) and the right (National Front), and a deep distrust between large segments of the population and the political class.
+In the wake of President Trump's election in the United States and of the Brexit referendum in the United Kingdom, there were fears that right-populist Marine Le Pen might be the winner of a polarized presidential election in France, which has raised serious doubts about the country's capacity for systemic reforms.
+The presidential election and the victory of Macron over Le Pen has opened a completely new horizon both in political and policy terms.